Ann Arbor, MichiganPublic Campaign Financing

 Background

-In Ann Arbor, 33% of campaign funds in the most recent election came from from outside of Ann Arbor.
-Concerned voters came together to form a group called Voters Not Politicians with a goal of reforming how money in politics works in Ann Arbor.
+In Ann Arbor, 33% of campaign funds in previous elections came from from outside of Ann Arbor.
+Concerned voters came together to form a group called Voters Not Money with a goal of reforming how money in politics works in Ann Arbor.
 150 volunteers gathered enough signatures to qualify a measure for the ballot that would create a small donor matching program of public campaign financing, where donations under $50 to participating candidates would be matched 9:1 with public funds.
-This would be a game-changer for local politics, leveling the playing field for candidates and allowing the voice of voters to be heard over the influence of big money.
+This would have been a game-changer for local politics, leveling the playing field for candidates and allowing the voice of voters to be heard over the influence of big money.

 Who’s Involved?

-Voters Not Money is spearheading the effort to pass Prop D on the ground.
+Voters Not Money spearheaded the effort to pass Prop D on the ground.

 GET INVOLVED